jvking/reddit-RL-simulator/README.md

 ```
 (state, actions, reward) = mySimulator.Read() # state is a list of string (state-text), actions is a list of strings (sub-actions), reward is a float
 mySimulator.Act(playerInput)                  # playerInput is a list of integers
-mySimulator.Restart()                         # after the episode ends, restart the game.
-User can choose to restart with a discussion tree in either train/test (by setting dataset to "train" or "test")
+mySimulator.Restart(dataset = "train")        # after the episode ends, restart the game.
 ```
+Note that in mySimulator.Restart() function, user can choose to restart with a discussion tree in either train/test (by setting dataset to "train" or "test").
+This way we make sure the models are trained and tested with different discussion trees to show how well the models generalize.

+### More Details
+reddit-RL-simulator/reddit_vocab_5k.txt stores the most frequent 5K vocabulary of Reddit data set.

+There are more arguments with MySimulator.py:

+--mode:

+There are 5 modes in our simulator.
+In [1] we always chose mode=1 to ensure we are learning in a "real-time" threads tracking scenario. mode = 0: tracking based on tree structures, not time stamps, immediate children (direct responses) are returned mode = 1: tracking based on time stamps (more real-time scenario), first N children (in subtrees) are returned mode = 2: tracking based on time stamps, first N children (direct responses) are returned mode = 3: tracking based on time stamps, after T timeStep, tracked children (in subtrees) are returned mode = 4: tracking based on time stamps, after T timeStep, tracked children (direct responses) are returned

+--K:

+--N:

+--T:

+--M:

+--dataFile:

 ### Reference
 1. Ji He, Mari Ostendorf, Xiaodong He, Jianshu Chen, Jianfeng Gao, Lihong Li and Li Deng. [_Deep Reinforcement Learning with a Combinatorial Action Space for Predicting and Tracking Popular Discussion Threads._](http://arxiv.org/abs/1606.03667) Conference on Empirical Methods in Natural Language Processing (EMNLP).
 2016.